joswayski/joswayski-snhu-capstone.github.io/README.md

 ## Plutomi Artifact and Enhancements

 > Note: I am using one artifact for all three categories of this ePortfolio.
-You can view the old and new versions of the artifact in the `old_plutomi` and `new_plutomi` directories.
+You can view the old and new versions of the artifact in the `old_plutomi` and `new_plutomi` directories, or viewing the [repository on github](https://github.com/plutomi/plutomi)

 ### Software Design and Engineering